 - ⇒ Sources of wisdom and authority.

 - ⇒ Christian beliefs about God.

 - ⇒ Beliefs about Self, death and the afterlife.

-- ⇒ Beliefs about good conduct and key moral
+- ⇒ Beliefs good conduct/moral principles.

 ⇒ Ways in which Christians express their religious identity.

 - ⇒ Christianity, gender & sexuality.

 - ⇒ Development in Christian though, including feminist approaches.

 - ⇒ Christianity and Science.

 - ⇒ Christianity and secularization.

 - ⇒ Christianity, migration and religious pluralism.